EngineersNeedArt/Anna-Analog-Computer/README.md

 # *〝Anna〞* (a breadboard-based, modular, hobbyist analog computer)

-Anna is an ecosystem of hobbyist-grade, analog computing modules.
+Anna is an ecosystem of analog computing modules.

 ## Breadboard